zippy/p2p-shipyard/docs/documentation/faqs.md

 ---

 ## Well, okey...
-Then how does tauri-plugin-holochain help me now?
+Then how does `tauri-plugin-holochain` help me now?

-For now, you can build a desktop only executable hApp that your users can download and use.
-It's ready to be deployed and iterated upon.
-After the issues with holochain mobile outlined above are resolved, you will be able to upgrade to a new version of the plugin to automatically get mobile support in your hApp.
+For now, you can build a desktop executable hApp that your users can download and use, and start experimenting with Android support.
+After the issues with holochain mobile outlined above are resolved, you will be able to upgrade to a new version of the plugin to automatically get full mobile support in your hApp.

-This is the way ourselves in darskoil studio are building hApps right now.
-We are monitoring the issues at the technical level, and in constant communication with the core holochain development team.
-At the same time, while they get resolved, we are building the MVP version for our hApps.
+This is the way ourselves in darskoil.studio are building hApps right now.
+We are monitoring the issues at the core holochain infrastructure level, and in constant communication with the core holochain development team to help get them fixed.